jimmyKodar/Tetris/README.md

 - _(game logic, time)_ game can not go faster than screen Hz because of `requestAnimationFrame()`.
 - _(game logic, time)_ Game does not update while in the background.
 Also because of how `requestAnimationFrame()` works.
-- _(Rendering)_ Background color shines through on some zoom levels.